Lupin3000/Raspberry-PI-Tutorials/WIFIJamming/readme.md

 ## Objective

-The aim of this tutorial is to speed-up the process that stations will connect to your access point.
+The aim of this tutorial is to speed-up the process that stations will connect to the access point (_which is created in next tutorial_).

 ## Precondition